jonescompneurolab/hnn/installer/windows/docker-toolbox.md

 It is necessary to turn off Hyper-V for using HNN with Docker Toolbox.
 You may find that this feature is already turned off, but use the following steps to confirm.

 1. Start typing "Turn Windows features on or off" in the search bar next to start menu and click on it to launch the control panel dialog window shown below.
-2. Make sure that the "Hyper-V" component is unchecked as shown in the image below and click "Ok".
+2. Make sure that both components, "Hyper-V" and "Containers" are unchecked and click "Ok".

     <img src="install_pngs/disable-hyperv.png" width="400" />